✉️ Email Generator

 • Excessive Emojis: Generally avoid emojis in business emails.
 Use professional punctuation and formatting instead.

-A. The templates use general professional language, but we recommend adjusting the content to fit your specific situation.
+The templates use general professional language, but we recommend adjusting the content to fit your specific situation.
 Adding details about your relationship with the recipient and specific background information will improve communication.

-A. Currently, the tool supports English business emails.
+Currently, the tool supports English business emails.
 Additional language support may be added in future updates.

-A. The generated email text can be freely edited in the text area.
+The generated email text can be freely edited in the text area.
 For feature requests or template additions, please use our feedback function.

 📅 Last Updated: December 9, 2025 | 💬 Feedback: Suggestions & Comments